 Bún bò Huế is one hell of a delicious noodle soup dish, it’s a meat lover’s perfect bowl as this amazing Central Vietnamese noodle soup is made from tender slices of beef shanks and pork hocks.
-The slow process of cooking the meats together with the spices creates this magical concoction where it yields a collagen rich, flavourful and spicy soup with multiple layers of flavour.

 - 1 kg beef shanks